netlify/build-plugin-template/README.md

 ## Development tasks

 The following development tasks are available.
+Please check the [`package.json`](/package.json) `scripts` property for more information.

 ```bash
 npm run build